prominence-eosc/docs-eosc/source/jobs.rst

    $ prominence list --all --constraint name=run5

-Here the ``--all`` option means that both active (i.e. idle or running) and completed jobs will be listed.
+Here the ``--all`` option means that both active (i.e. pending or running) and completed jobs will be listed.

 Describing a job
 ^^^^^^^^^^^^^^^^